svancott/portfolio-kami/_posts/2016-11-30-the-joys-of-javascript.md

 ---
 layout: post
-title: The Path to Becoming a Developer- Part Three
+title: The Joys of JavaScript
 ---
 Now that I had HTML, CSS and JavaScript under my belt, it was time to make a real-world, working app.
 Being a big fan of Spotify, I decided to make a similar app of my own called **_Time2Jam_**.
 You can read about the process more in depth [here]().
 I first built the app’s pages with HTML and CSS, and added some functionality to it with CSS transitions and JavaScript.
 Once I had the app designed aesthetically to my liking, I had to figure out how to make it play music, its main function!
 So I turned to [Buzz!](http://buzz.jaysalvat.com/), a small but powerful JavaScript audio library that uses the HTML5 audio element.
 I found it easy to use and employed several of its built-in methods in the app.